keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 ## Set up your environment

-Before we start, you need to install Flux CLI and Keptn.
+Before we start, you need to install Flux CLI on your local machine and Keptn on your cluster.
 You can find the installation instructions for Keptn [here](../installation/index.md) and for Flux [here](https://fluxcd.io/flux/installation/).